Prepare to Prepare

 There hasn’t been a year like 2020 in decades.
 This might be the time to look at Advent as something far more than Christmas.

 Asaph (the Psalmist) wants God to come back (not that God really left).
-Asaph is looking for a restoration of the relationship between the people and God.
-Asaph recognizes that it really is that the people turned their backs on God, and yet he has in the faithful God.
+Asaph is looking for a restoration of the between the people and God.
+Asaph recognizes that it really is that the people turned their backs on God, and yet he has faith in the God.
 As Asaph was part of David’s retinue, we can imagine what must have still been going on around David, as David chose to follow God, and not the unknown gods.

 Zechariah’s words are strong, too.
 In them we see that the place of prophets and seers is nothing when it does not God.
-In fact, the implication being that the prophets and seers might even be “” idols, rather than faithful followers of and speakers for God.
+In fact, the implication being that the prophets and seers might even be “living” idols, rather than faithful followers of and speakers for God.

-Zechariah’s and Asaph’s words still in God and expect God’s restoration of the people.
+Zechariah’s and Asaph’s words still trust in God and expect God’s restoration of the people.

 While the Asaph’s and Zechariah’s words are full of trust in God, neither avoid a harsh reality.
 The people need redemption.
 They needed to be the people of God again.
 In Zechariah’s time, the temple was being rebuilt.
 However, the people whose ancestors had lost their way (with God) were just as lost and needed something greater.

-Regardless of your of who the Beast is, the in Revelation is that the people of God, the church, will go through trying times.
+Regardless of your of who the Beast is, the vision in Revelation is that the people of God, the church, will go through trying times.
 The implication is of pain, being outcast, and even .
 All because they believe in Jesus.

-Whether you believe that Jesus is coming back tomorrow, or you are just waiting for 2020 to end, expectation is part of that.
+Whether you believe that Jesus is coming back tomorrow, or you are just waiting for 2020 to , is part of that.
 Advent is the anticipation of something new, whether it is the birth of a child or the return of the King.

 ※Reflection※

-How do you prepare your and heart for Advent?
+How do you prepare your life and heart for Advent?
 If you knew Jesus would come back on Christmas Day, what would you do?

 ※Prayer※

-Jesus, as we prepare our hearts for this Advent season, may we look to the innocence of a baby and to the of the King.
+Jesus, as we prepare our hearts for this Advent season, may we look to the innocence of a baby and to the righteousness of the King.
 Amen.